geoffreylitt/wildcard-onward-paper/paper.md

 Table-driven customization relates to existing work in many areas.
 Our goals overlap with many software customization tools, and our methods overlap with direct manipulation interfaces for working with structured data, including visual database query systems and spreadsheets.
 We explore these connections in [@sec:related-work].

-Finanlly, in [@sec:conclusion], we conclude and describe some opportunities for future work.
+Finally, in [@sec:conclusion], we conclude and describe opportunities for future work.

 # Example Scenario {#sec:example}